 Artist Statement

 I prefer to use my digital camera much like a large format film camera, slowly and deliberately refining my compositions.
-Where I diverge from that traditional inspiration is in post-processing, as I’m more concerned with atmosphere than objective reality.
+Where I diverge from that traditional inspiration is in post-processing, as I’m more concerned with conveying mystery and atmosphere than I am with the objective reality of the original scene.

-I want my photographs to convey a sense of mystery, and to engage your imagination.
-I also want them to be immediately readable; simple and clean in design.
-To achieve these goals, I often exclude the ordinary elements surrounding my subjects, resulting in more focused intimate compositions.
-I love to feature these overlooked subjects in moments of ephemeral light.
+I want my photographs to engage your imagination and to make you wonder.
+At the same time, I want them to be easily readable; simple and clean in design.
+To achieve these goals, I often exclude the ordinary elements surrounding my subjects, resulting in more focused, intimate compositions.
+I love to feature overlooked subjects, particularly during moments of ephemeral light.

 Portrait by Jeff Schewe, California, 2024